dfinity/agent-js/packages/identity-secp256k1/README.md

 The Secp256k1KeyIdentity package provides an implementation of the SignIdentity interface for the secp256k1 elliptic curve.
 It allows you to create and manage key pairs for signing and verification of messages.

+Visit the [Dfinity Forum](https://forum.dfinity.org/) and [SDK Documentation](https://sdk.dfinity.org/docs/index.html) for more information and support building on the Internet Computer.

+Additional API Documentation can be found [here](https://agent-js.icp.xyz/libs/identity-secp256k1/api).

+---

 Example
 Here's an example of how to use the Secp256k1KeyIdentity class to generate a new key pair and sign and verify a message: